SachithaAthukorala/CoffeeBrew2/README.md

 - 📬 **Receive Contact Form Submissions**
   - Messages sent through the contact form are forwarded to the working staff's email

+note
+if mails not in inbox check your spam folder
 ---